RajbanulAkhond/AutoMilL-StreamlitApp/README.md

 - 🔭 I’m currently working on [Automated Pipeline for Industries who want to use ML in their data analysis workflow using Streamlit](https://github.com/RajbanulAkhond/StreamlitApp)
   - Go to https://rajbanulakhond-autosteelml.streamlit.app/ to access the Streamlit App
-  - To test the app use the provided dataset in the repo named
+  - To test the app: use the provided dataset in the repo named "Sample_data".
+Download the folder and upload them as raw data in the app
+  - To modify the app: modify the main app file named "app.py" containing the app struture and behavior code.
+To modify and add features related to ML: modify the "helper.py" file.

 - 🌱 I’m currently learning **Machine learning frameworks**